halimiqi/www21/README.md

 To train the Mask-GVAE model, please run the *main_budget.py* as `python main_budget.py`

-To restore a trained model, the command is `python main_budget.py --train=False`

-The checkpoint name is formated as the string of the dataset index of the training process.
-The checkpoints will be recorded automatically for every training process.
-And the checkpoints files are placed in directory checkpoints/

 The default dataset is MUTAG with noise edges added.
 To change the other dataset, please run `python main_budget.py --dataset=[Your dataset index]`.
 For the modification of other parameters, please visit the main_budget.py.

 ## Environment